 2.1 Embracing Change

-Change is inevitable, and how we respond to it determines our resilience.
+Change is inevitable, and how we respond to it determines our emotional resilience.
 Resilient people embrace change rather than resist it.
-They understand that life is a series of transitions, each bringing new opportunities for growth.
-A practical example is adjusting to a new work environment after a promotion.
-While the change might be challenging, embracing the new responsibilities with a positive attitude can lead to career advancement and personal development.
+They understand that life is a series of transitions, each bringing new opportunities for growth and building inner strength.

 2.2 Fostering Optimism